deepakpothu/node-hello-web-app/README.md

 `npm start`

 FOR DOCKER

-Added dockerfile so use docker build command and docker run command to deploy it in container
+Added dockerfile in the code so we use docker build command and docker run command to deploy it in container

 docker build -t hello_node:1 .